bvannice/UFO-Finder-JavaScript/README.md

+#HTML & JavaScript
-# Basic HTML webpage that utilizes JavaScript to display a table.
+Basic HTML webpage that utilizes JavaScript to display a table.